 At PledgeSports we are die-hard football fans and have helped many football players and teams, of every age and level, from all around the world, raise money through sports crowdfunding.

-Before we see any more spending records broken this summer, here are the 10 most expensive transfers in footballing history to date.
+Before we see any more spending records broken this summer, here are the 10 most expensive transfers in footballing history as of January 2020.

 12. Luiz Suarez – €82.3m

 After an incredible final year at Liverpool saw the Merseyside club go close in the Premier League in 2013-14, Suarez was a popular target in the 2014 transfer market.
 After the being handed a four-month ban for another bite while representing Uruguay at the 2014 World Cup, Barcelona would eventually snap up the talismanic striker.

 11. Romelu Lukaku – €83m

 When the big Belgian announced he would not be extending his stay at Goodison Park in May 2017, he put many of Europe’s biggest clubs on red alert.
 25 league goals for Rom last season is a testament to the prolific striker he has become.

 Naturally, such an amount of goals warrant a very sizeable price tag, and it was Manchester United who would ultimately pay an initial fee of £75 million to get their man.
 Will he live up to the billing?
 Only time will tell.

 On the 27th of December 2017, Virgil was signed by Liverpool from Southampton for a fee of over £75m which is to date the world record fee for a defender.

 He scored on his debut in the Merseyside derby which proved to be the winning goal.
 Can he prove his worth all season?